Correction Policy & Methodology How we verify scams and handle mistakes in 2026

 - Developer remediation: Funds returned, community compensated (rare)

 Note: We do not remove listings simply because a project “rebranded” or “has a new team.”
+The on-chain evidence remains.
+Buyer beware.

-Limitations of Our Methodology
+Limitations of our methodology

-We’re transparent about what we can and cannot verify:
+We are transparent about what we can and cannot verify:

 - We can verify on-chain evidence, but we cannot read minds — some scams are intentional but not provable